 In addition to this I was able to download my time-critical job from SpiderOak onto my laptop and carry on with it, finally meeting the deadline.
 You can take a free trial of SpiderOak here.
 I use the paid service because it is backing-up a frightening THIRTY YEARS worth of bespoke software as well as all my current live client data.

-Angela has found and is very happy with another Cloud backup system (Egnyte) which is a little less expensive if you want to explore them too.
+Angela McCall, a blogging friend of mine, has found and is very happy with another Cloud backup system (Egnyte) which is a little less expensive if you want to explore them too.
 It sounds good.
-But having tested it in disaster mode, i wouldn’t leave SpiderOak for the few dollars a year difference.
+But having tested it in disaster mode, I wouldn’t leave SpiderOak for the few dollars a year difference.